HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Notes

 The VCPU-32 instruction set does not have dedicated instructions for left and right shift operations.
 They can easily be realized with the EXTR and DEP instructions.
-Refer to the chapter for pseudo instructions.
+Refer to the chapter for synthetic instructions.

 <!--------------------------------------------------------------------------------------------------------->